 Anafi Cockpitgoggles 3: Build & Performance

 Popping the goggles from their compact storage position is as easy as pulling the moulded rubber and the effect is satisfying.
-Perhaps it isn’t as sturdy as the DJI Goggles, but with a built-in screen and battery they cost considerably more.
+Perhaps it isn’t as sturdy as the , but with a built-in screen and battery they cost considerably more.

 Getting up and running is a simple matter of choosing FPV in the updated FreeFlight 6 then clipping in the phone (you do need to take care to line up the centre of the screen).
 The communication cable will still dangle between phone and Skycontroller 3 (the remote), but of course you won’t see it!

-My iPhone XS Max seemed to offer perfect video (in or out of its case).
+Our seemed to offer perfect video (in or out of its case).
 The actual video preview, as with most drones, is 720p meaning high PPI screens will only improve the menu & icons.
-My only real complaint was that the weight of my phone seemed to rest on the bridge of my nose where the goggles are nearly devoid of padding.
+Our only real complaint was that the weight of the phone seemed to rest on the bridge of the nose, where the goggles are nearly devoid of padding.

 Anafi Cockpitgoggles 3: In flight